-CBD is also popular among athletes for the ability to aid focus and recovery after exertion.
+CBD is also popular among athletes for its ability to aid focus and recovery after exertion.
 This makes maintaining a healthy level of activity easier.
 The American Heart Association recommends 2 ½ hours of moderate physical activity per week as a minimum for better heart health.
 By helping you heal and replenish after each session of exercise, CBD gets you ready for your next workout faster.

 Getting a decent amount of quality sleep is an often unheralded part of maintaining a healthy weight, as lack of sleep can lead to the buildup of cortisol, which has been shown to increase belly fat.
 CBD can help you relax at night, encouraging deeper, better sleeping habits.
-By getting the proper amount and quality of rest, you’re more refreshed and ready to face the days demands.
+By getting the proper amount and quality of rest, you’re more refreshed and ready to face the day’s demands.

 Finding the Best CBD